realbakari/vanilla-bootstrap-hugo-theme/exampleSite/content/resources.md

 +++
 date = 2020-04-04T14:00:00Z
-title = "English Learning Resources"
+title = "Lesson 1"

 +++
-If you want to improve your English speaking FAST, here are the resources you need to get started.

-_Coming soon_
+This first section contains the first 20 Lessons.
+Go through them 1 by 1 until you are familiar with each sentence.